lowfatcomputing/amforth/doc/source/Implementation.rst

 more configuration. amforth itself does not call these words.

-Microcontrollers supporting the JTAG interface can be programmed to turn off JTAG at runtime.
-Similar the watch dog timer can be disabled.
-Since both actions require strict timing they need to be implemented as primitives:
-:command:`-JTAG` and :command:`-WDT`
-.

 Assembler
 .........

 Lubos Pekny has written an assembler for amforth.
-To support it, amforth provides the two words CODE and END-CODE.
+To support it, amforth provides the two words :command:`CODE` and command:`END-CODE`.
 The first creates a dictionary entry and sets the code field to the data filed address.
 The interpreter will thus jump directly into the data field assuming some machine code there.
-The word END-CODE places a JUMP NEXT into the data field.
+The word :command:`END-CODE` places a JUMP NEXT into the data field.
 This finishes the machine instruction execution and jumps back to the forth interpreter.